Nvidia Gains After AI Computing Demand Helps Lift Forecast

 Sales in the three months ending in April will be about $6.5 billion, the company said in a statement Wednesday.
 That compares with an average of analysts’ estimates of $6.35 billion, according to data complied by Bloomberg.

-The forecast signals that Nvidia’s push into AI computing chips continues to pay off.
+The forecast signals that Nvidia’s push into AI computing chips is paying off.
 Under Chief Executive Officer and co-founder Jensen Huang, the company has parlayed its dominance of graphics processors into a strong position in the growing market for AI hardware.
 Its chips excel at the kind of parallel processing that allows computers to make sense of large amounts of data and train software to make decisions.

-But Nvidia’s reliance on the PC market for a large chunk of sales dragged on its results.
-Demand has dropped rapidly, and computer makers are slashing chip orders in an attempt to work through stockpiles of unused inventory.
+Nvidia also announced its own AI cloud service on Wednesday.
+The company is teaming up with Oracle Corp., Microsoft Corp. and Alphabet Inc.’s Google to offer the ability to use Nvidia GTX machines to do AI processing via simple browser access, Huang said.
+The new service, which will be carried by other cloud service providers, will help companies that don’t have the technical expertise to build their own infrastructure.

+The shares climbed as much as 9.1% after the report was released.
+They had earlier closed at $207.54 in New York.

 The shares have already been the best performer in the Philadelphia Stock Exchange Semiconductor Index this year, gaining 42%.
 Investors have piled into Nvidia — making it the world’s most valuable chipmaker again — as they bet that demand for AI systems such as ChatGPT will boost orders for the Santa Clara, California-based company’s products.